-- May not clearly identify rhetorical, stylistic, or structural features in the text. - May not clearly identify cultural products, practices, or perspectives of the given cultural context found in the text. - May not clearly state a purpose or be organized around a central idea or argument; progression of ideas may not be logical. - Presents main points and some details, describes basic elements of the text, but may do so without examples or supporting an argument. - Contains some errors of interpretation that occasionally detract from the overall quality of the essay.
+- Identifies characteristics of the text that represent the specified subgenre but they may not be clear or relevant. - Identifies cultural products, practices, or perspectives of the given cultural context found in the text but they may not be clear or relevant. - Identifies rhetorical, stylistic, or structural features in the text but they may not be relevant. - May not clearly state a purpose or be organized around a central idea or argument; progression of ideas may not be logical. - Presents main points and some details, describes basic elements of the text, but may do so without examples or supporting an argument. - Contains some errors of interpretation that occasionally detract from the overall quality of the essay.

-Note: An essay that treats only the specified subgenre or the given cultural context without commenting on the rhetorical, stylistic, or structural features cannot receive a score higher than 2.
+Note: An essay that treats only the specified subgenre or the given cultural context without mentioning the rhetorical, stylistic, or structural features cannot receive a score higher than 2.

-1 The essay is inaccurate and insufficient; there is no attempt to analyze how the text represents the specified subgenre and the given cultural context; irrelevant comments predominate.
+The essay is inaccurate and insufficient; there is no attempt to analyze how the text represents the specified subgenre and the given cultural context; irrelevant comments predominate.

-- May not identify rhetorical, stylistic, or structural features in the text. - Demonstrates lack of understanding of the text, or cultural products, practices, or perspectives of the given cultural context found in the text. - Does not state a purpose, show evidence of organization, or offer a progression of ideas. - May consist entirely of summary or paraphrasing of the text without examples relevant to the subgenre or the given cultural context. - Contains frequent errors of interpretation that significantly detract from the overall quality of the essay.

-0 The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.
+- Demonstrates lack of understanding of characteristics of the text that represent the specified subgenre. - Demonstrates lack of understanding of the text, or cultural products, practices, or perspectives of the given cultural context found in the text. - May not identify rhetorical, stylistic, or structural features in the text. - Does not state a purpose, show evidence of organization, or offer a progression of ideas. - May consist entirely of summary or paraphrasing of the text without examples relevant to the subgenre or the given cultural context. - Contains frequent errors of interpretation that significantly detract from the overall quality of the essay. - The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.